-With this investment Sherpa Design joins a select group of Carbon M2 owners, becoming one of the first companies in the beautiful Pacific NW to offer Carbon parts.
+Sherpa Design is one of the first companies in the beautiful Pacific NW to offer these type of parts.

-The M2 enables previously impossible designs, from single-part combinations of complex assemblies to un-moldable and un-millable geometries like lattices.
-With the Carbon M2, your object is drawn from a resin tank without interruption.
+This method enables previously impossible designs, from single-part combinations of complex assemblies to un-moldable and un-millable geometries like lattices.
+Your object are printed from a resin tank without interruption using the Digital Light Synthesis (DLS) process.
 Sherpa Design will be able to construct prototype or production-ready parts in a single operation.

-Since the Carbon signature printing process is 25 to 100 times faster than standard 3D printing techniques, our design process in many cases will be able to skip any prototyping stages and go directly to end-use part production.
-Carbon's proprietary CLIP Process produces isotropic polymer parts similar to those produced by traditional injection molding processes.
+Since this signature printing process is 25 to 100 times faster than standard 3D printing techniques, our design process in many cases will be able to skip any prototyping stages and go directly to end-use part production.
+This process produces isotropic polymer parts similar to those produced by traditional injection molding processes.
 So, no stair-stepping like typical 3D printers produce.

-Sherpa Design is excited to offer our regional customers this new inventory option and help them explore a world of business models.
-This fast 3D printing technology is compatible with Carbon proprietary materials; including Rigid Polyurethane (RPU), Flexible Polyurethane (FPU), Elastomeric Polyurethane (EPU), Cyanate Ester, Epoxy and Urethane Methacrylate.
+Sherpa Design is excited to offer our customers this new inventory option and help them explore a world of business models.
+This fast 3D printing technology is compatible with certain proprietary materials, including Rigid Polyurethane (RPU), Flexible Polyurethane (FPU), Elastomeric Polyurethane (EPU), Cyanate Ester, Epoxy and Urethane Methacrylate.

 RPU is our stiffest and most versatile polyurethane-based